mseri/blog/content/posts/59-running-llms-locally-with-ollama.md

 Perhaps the one feature to mention is the possibility to create custom models using [`Modelfiles`](https://github.com/ollama/ollama/blob/main/docs/modelfile.md).
 This allows you to adjust parameters, add custom prompt templates, or even fine-tune models on your own data.

-Here's a simple example of a Modelfile:
+Here's a simple example of a Modelfile building on top of `phi3`, the model that was cumbersome to run in my other post:
 ```
 FROM phi3
 PARAMETER temperature 0.7